practicusai/docs/docs/index.md

 <a href="https://practicus.ai/" target="_blank">Practicus AI</a> has 4 major elements.

 1) **GUI (Visual) App:** Free and available for Windows, macOS and Linux.
-The app is the center of most functionality such as EDA (Explorator Data Analysis), Data Preparation, AutoML, Prediction etc.
+The app is the center of most functionality such as EDA (Exploratory Data Analysis), Data Preparation, AutoML, Prediction etc.

 2) **SDK:** Free Python library (3.6 - 3.10) providing programmatic access to most of the GUI app features.